 In case of errors or other problems when installing and running LabKey Server, first review installation basics and options linked on the Install LabKey

-Running a server in "devmode" provides enhanced logging, enables the MiniProfiler
+Running a server in "devmode" provides enhanced logging and enables the MiniProfiler

 - Open a command prompt.